Digital Health for Migrant Mothers Network: Maternal Care in Dadaab Camps (funded by EPSRC, value £108,783, 2020-21)

-Digital Interfaces, Credit and Debt (funded by ESRC, value £202,657, 2016-18)
+Digital Interfaces and Debt: Understanding mediated decision making in High-Cost-Short-Term Credit (funded by ESRC, value £202,657, 2016-18)

-This 18 month project seeks to understand how consumers access HCSTC (High Cost Short Term Credit), such as cash and pay day loans through digital interfaces, on personal computers and mobile devices and in turn how these interfaces shape decision making processes regarding the purchasing of credit.
-The project proposes a novel approach to debt as an everyday phenomenon that is mediated through the relationship between technology and embodied practice.
+This 18 month project sought to understand how consumers access HCSTC (High Cost Short Term Credit), such as cash and pay day loans through digital interfaces, on personal computers and mobile devices and in turn how these interfaces shape decision making processes regarding the purchasing of credit.
+The project developed a novel approach to debt as an everyday phenomenon that is mediated through the relationship between technology and embodied practice.
 Understanding how people become indebted through digital interfaces is critical to analyzing and explaining contemporary indebtedness because 82% of cash and pay day loans, a key form of HCSTC, are now applied for and managed via digital interfaces on laptops, tablets and smart phones (Competition and Markets Authority, 2015).
-Through original empirical investigation with designers and users of mobile interfaces, debt support charities and financial regulators, the research will generate new evidence about everyday experiences of debt and indebtedness and contributes to important societal and academic debates about emerging forms of credit and problematic forms of economic subjectivity.
+Through original empirical investigation with designers and users of mobile interfaces, debt support charities and financial regulators, the research generated new evidence about everyday experiences of debt and indebtedness and contributes to important societal and academic debates about emerging forms of credit and problematic forms of economic subjectivity.